 Below are nine evidence-backed optimization practices for a high-performing checkout experience that meets Google's latest expectations for page experience, trustworthiness, and mobile usability.

-1. Simplify the Checkout Journey
+1. Simplify the checkout journey

 A cluttered checkout is a conversion killer.